Iveco Daily van review

 Load Space and Practicality

-This means a load space that measures 1,320mm between the wheel arches on all panel versions; the smallest available load area should measure-in at around 2,600mm x 1,500mm, with the largest (with the longest wheelbase and highest roof) offering a space of around 5,100mm x 1,700mm.
-We still need to wait for official figures of the newest version, but it’s safe to assume that the Iveco Daily will remain one of the largest vans available in its class – with load volumes to match.
+This means a load space that measures 1,320mm between the wheelarches on all panel versions; the smallest available load area should measure-in at around 2,600mm x 1,500mm, with the largest (with the longest wheelbase and highest roof) offering a space of around 5,100mm x 1,700mm.
+As a result the Iveco Daily is one of the largest vans available in its class – with load volumes to match.

 Reliability and Safety

-The Iveco’s connectivity options could help to diagnose and fix smaller faults more seamlessly, but we’ll have to wait a little longer to see how the van fares in everyday use.
-Given the company’s reputation for HGV-style servicing support though, we’ve no reason to doubt that owning and running a Daily will be a hassle-free experience.
+Iveco’s connectivity options could help to diagnose and fix smaller faults more seamlessly, but we’ll have to wait a little longer to see how the van fares in everyday use.
+Given the company’s reputation for HGV-style servicing support though, we’ve no reason to doubt that owning and running a Daily will be a hassle-free experience, and if your van does need attention, it'll be off the road for as short a time as possible.

 Driving and Performance

-Our test vehicle was the Daily panel van powered by the 156hp version of the 2.3-litre diesel, mated to a six-speed manual gearbox.
+We've driven the Daily panel van powered by the 156hp version of the 2.3-litre diesel, which had a six-speed manual gearbox.
 This highest-powered example of the smaller engine offered decent performance both in town and on the motorway; with 350Nm of torque produced at 1,500rpm and a new electronically assisted turbocharger, there’s plenty of punch both from a standstill and in-gear – even taking into consideration our test van’s 200kg or so of cargo.

 Refinement at speed is good, with only some wind noise from the large door mirrors standing out as anything to complain about on a motorway cruise.
-Ride too is good, although nowhere near was well-judged as that of a Mercedes Sprinter.
+Ride is good, too, although nowhere near was well judged as that of a Mercedes Sprinter or VW Crafter.
 Our test van’s suspended seat was excellent, however.

 Our biggest bugbear with the Daily is its overly notchy manual gear change, which feels very robust but just doesn’t make cross-gate changes very easy.
 If outright ease of driving is a priority, the Iveco can’t quite match the Ford Transit.